PSYCHIATRIC DRUGS

 Tapering off requires enormous willpower and should be done under supervision.
 Psychiatrist Peter Breggin gives good advice on how best to do this.

-Issues such as military use of methamphetamine, the potentially very serious effects of antidepressants, acathisia, and tips for mental health issues are covered in detail in C.F. van der Horst’s latest book, The Hidden Horrors of Psychiatry.
-Infiltrating the School System, Businesses and Your Home.
+Issues such as military use of methamphetamine, the potentially very serious effects of antidepressants, acathisia and tips for mental health problems are covered in detail in C.F. van der Horst’s latest book, The Hidden Horrors of Psychiatry.

 The Creation of Killers